Transferring to Housatonic

 - BHSN Graduates are responsible for having their official transcripts sent directly to the Admissions Office.

-- Graduating students have priority status: HCC students with 50+ credits, and plan to graduate from HCC, may notify the Transfer Office accordingly.
+- Graduating students have priority status: HCC students with 50+ credits, and plan to graduate from HCC, may notify the Admissions Office accordingly.
 As a result, your transcripts will be evaluated as soon as possible.

 Click here for the Office of Higher Education’s page on public and private transfer programs throughout the state.